TheHadiAhmadi/TestTestCMS/docs/Role.md

 ## Roles Definition
-Roles in FluentCMS define the permissions and access levels for users within a site.
+Roles in TestTestCMS define the permissions and access levels for users within a site.
 Each role can have specific policies that dictate what actions users assigned to that role can perform.

 ## Scenarios
 ### Senario1: E-commerce Platform Admin and Customer Roles